 Scholars under the age of 18 must obtain a work permit from CCS after securing an opportunity for employment.
-Please visit https://www.cde.ca.gov/ci/ct/we/workpermitsforstudents.asp, https://www.dir.ca.gov/dlse/Application\for\Entertainment\Work\Permit\for\Minor.htm for more information.
+Please visit Work Permits for Students or Application for Entertainment Work Permit for Minor for more information.
 You can also see the School's complete Work and Entertainment Permit Policy for additional information about obtaining a work permit.
 The complete policy can be found on the school's website in the Board Policy Manual.
+Reach out directly to your College Career Readiness Counselor for more information.